Launch your Career

 Plaques, Certifications, and Awards

 You want your clients to know that you mean business.
-You also want them to know that you’re good at what you do.
-One way to accommodate both of these things would be to hang plaques, certificates, and awards on the wall.
-A client walking into a law office, for instance, will find comfort in seeing a law degree or honors awards framed on the wall which will help in persuading them to do business with you.
+You also want them to know you’re good at your work.
+One way to accommodate both would be to hang plaques, certificates, and awards on the wall.
+For instance, a client walking into a law office will find comfort in seeing a law degree or honors award framed on the wall, which will help persuade them to do business with you.

 Signage

-If you happen to own larger office space or building, investing in signs for the office is recommended.
-Signs help to break down communication barriers and reduce any frustration your clients might have.
-Whether it’s a welcome sign, arrows showing the way to the reception, a sign providing instructions on where to line up, or on how to fill out paperwork, it can all make a big difference in how your company is perceived.
+If you own a larger office space or building, investing in signs for the office is recommended.
+Signs help break down communication barriers and reduce your clients’ frustration.
+Whether it’s a welcome sign, arrows showing the way to the reception, instructions on where to line up, or instructions on filling out paperwork, signs can all make a big difference in how your company is perceived.

 No matter what kind of business you’re in, perception is everything.
-However, when your business involves regular face-to-face communication with your clients, you have to go a step further to make a good impression.
-If you want your clients to feel welcomed, comfortable, and persuaded to do business with you in the future, you must start by designing an office space that meets those needs.
+However, when your business involves regular face-to-face communication with your clients, you must go further to make a good impression.
+If you want your clients to feel welcomed, comfortable and persuaded to do business with you in the future, you must start by designing an office space that meets those needs.
 Then, seal the deal by providing outstanding service with impeccable results.

 What's next?